keboola/connection-docs/management/organization/index.md

 they are [invited to create one](/management/users/#new-user).
 Removed members receive an email notification.

-Each organization member is also allowed to do the following:
+Apart from adding and removing other members, each organization member is also allowed to do the following:

 - Leave the organization; there is no way back without someone else's invitation.
 - Leave and re-enter all existing projects in the organization.